the-craft-beer-foundation/white-paper/README.md

 To many, blockchain is a new concept but to others blockchain is an enabler helping them to build communities and to realise their belief in transparency, trust, and decentralisation.

-We propose the BREW token as a means of exchange to be used by participants throughout the craft beer ecosystem.
+We propose the Brew token as a means of exchange to be used by participants throughout the craft beer ecosystem.

-The BREW platform will provide:
+The Brew platform will provide:

 - <strong>Craft Beer Enthusiasts:</strong> with the ability to discover and share their favourite craft beers, craft breweries, venues and events as well as a share of tokens via the platform's recognition and reward systems.